DavidQuong/vrc-ladder/README.md

 9) The rest of the settings can be left at their defaults

 Note that these instructions only apply for uploading the debug build to AWS.
-Running the production build requires setting up a database, then configuring the application to communicate with said database
+Running either of the production builds requires setting up a database, then configuring the application to communicate with said database
+To setup a database on AWS for a production build, please contact a team member.

 #### Citations:
 - src\main\java\ca\sfu\cmpt373\alpha\vrctextui\Menu.java: Idea based on design from Summer 2016 CMPT213 As0.